 Frank Lloyd Wright's Inspiration Lives on in Scottsdale

-Frank Lloyd Wright was born 150 years ago and was a controversial character who some say never constructed a building that was watertight and always argued with his clients.
+Frank Lloyd Wright was born in 1867 and was a controversial character who some say never constructed a building that was watertight and always argued with his clients.
 He had a definite aesthetic and knew how a building was supposed to look, including how each room should be furnished once the commissioned building was complete.
 Hiring Wright to construct a home was agreeing to live by his vision – no exceptions.

 Wright’s legacy lives on today in Scottsdale at Taliesin West ,which served not only as the architect’s winter home, but also was where his apprentices worked and lived.
 Starting in 1937, Wright and his last wife, Olgivanna, made the annual trek to Scottsdale.
 During the first years, the Wrights essentially camped out in the desert.
 As Taliesin West evolved, Wright’s School of Architecture grew and prospered.
 Today, you can take one of many tours to explore the legacy and the legend that is Scottsdale’s only National Historic Landmark.